 You don’t have to use a membership plugin to charge your audience money.
 There are ways to set up a free membership for everyone, providing they sign up with their email address.
 As a result, you’ll start growing your email list and seeing more audience engagement.

 We want to show you how to get started with your own member-based platform.
 The first step is finding a powerful and easy-to-use membership plugin for your website.
-There are plenty of options available, but we wanted to narrow it down to our top seven favorite membership plugins and add-ons for WordPress.
+There are plenty of options available, but we wanted to narrow it down to our top seven favorite membership plugins for WordPress.

 Let’s dive in!